Charlotte Fantelli: Film

 In 2014 Fantelli's first feature film Journey to Le Mans was released, The film tells the story of British team Jota Sport's bid for success in its class in the Le Mans 24-hour race.
 It was first broadcast on ITV in the United Kingdom and premiered at London’s Leicester Square before screening at cinemas across the UK.
 The documentary is narrated by Patrick Stewart.

 Journey to Le Mans was Fantelli's first production and she had to teach herself film-making as well as raise the funds required to finance it.

 Charlotte was Associate Producer of Le Mans feature film Gentleman Driver, released in 2019 on Netflix.

 In June 2020 Charlotte was credited as Co-Executive Producer of Becoming Rocky (international title 40 Years of Rocky) released by her company Branded Studios the official documentary on the creation of Rocky, narrated by Sylvester Stallone.
 She is also credited as Co-Executive Producer on the 2021 documentary Stallone, Frank That Is on Frank Stallone, Sylvester's younger brother.

 Fantelli produced and directed Another Way, a documentary about the effect COVID-19 has had on the arts and directed Access All Areas, a 2022 film about disabled rights activist Simon Samsone.

-In 2022 Fantelli Directed and Produced Hunt Vs Lauda; The Next Generation starring Freddie Hunt and Mathias Lauda, sons of Nikki Lauda and James Hunt.
+In 2022 Fantelli Directed and Produced Hunt Vs Lauda; The Next Generation starring Freddie Hunt and Mathias Lauda, sons of Niki Lauda and James Hunt.
 She is now attached to Car and Country series 2, to be released by Branded Studios in 2023 airing on Amazon Prime.